 Heavy smokers have a higher risk.
 Also, excessive bleeding might occur during the operation making the operation last longer.
 And in hair transplantation surgery that is just what you are trying to avoid, since the maximum time unfrozen follicles can survive outside the body is around six hours.

 Although the majority of smokers have a higher risk of low-density hair, of course, there are a lot of smokers where the hair transplant surgery went very successfully.
 But why take the risk?
-When the risks to an unsuccessful hair transplant can be reduced or even avoided easily if you would stop smoking completely.
+When the risks of an unsuccessful hair transplant can be reduced or even avoided easily if you would stop smoking completely.

 And the good news is that people who quit smoking, regardless of their age, immediately become healthier and live longer.
 So, as you are changing your looks, why not change a habit too?
 Why not quit smoking completely?
+Replace some good habits like healthy foods after a hair transplant instead!
 After all, now you have an extra and most important reason: Your Hair!